imranakbarin/Build2Learn/README.md

 ```
 https://v2-api.sheety.co/9b810596b61530e455e40ea4e0b5a1a1/chennaiCovid19/chennaidata

-For now have to rely on separte API for getting the date for Street-Wise from below End point
+For now have to rely on separte API for getting the date for Street-Wise from below end point

 https://v2-api.sheety.co/9b810596b61530e455e40ea4e0b5a1a1/chennaiCovid19/title
 ```